MAYOR’S WELCOME - Cllr. Alan Edge

-I am delighted to welcome you to the Red Line Festival brought to you by South Dublin Libraries and Arts.
-Now in its 11th year the festival is a celebration of all things literary; be it spoken, written, sung, played, illustrated, or even just thought!
+I am delighted to welcome you to the Red Line Book Festival brought to you by South Dublin Libraries and Arts.
+Now in its 12th year the festival is a celebration of all things literary.

-The Red Line Festival is once again packed with wonderful authors such as Louise O’Neill, Michael Harding, Donal Ryan and Emilie Pine to name but a few.
-We look forward to meeting crime writer Paul Williams, private investigator Pat Marry and former state pathologist Marie Cassidy in what is sure to be an intriguing insight into true crime.
+The Red Line Book Festival programme is once again packed with wonderful authors such as John Banville, Emer McLysaght and Sarah Breen, C Pam Zhang and Andrea Mara to name but a few.
+We look forward to meeting crime journalist and podcaster Nicola Tallant and authors Nick Foster, Sharon Lawless and Maresa Fagan in what is sure to be an intriguing insight into unsolved murders in Ireland.

-I would like to take this opportunity to thank our partners and venues for their commitment to the festival in particular the Local Enterprise Office South Dublin, Office of Public Works, The Civic and Tallaght Stadium.
+I would like to take this opportunity to thank our partners and venues for their commitment to the festival in particular the Local Enterprise Office South Dublin, Office of Public Works, and The Civic.
 I would also like to acknowledge the incredible work that goes into producing the festival and in particular the work of the team in South Dublin Libraries and Arts.

 The Red Line Book Festival truly has something for everyone, so be sure to join us.
 I’ll see you there!

 CHIEF EXECUTIVE’S MESSAGE - Colm Ward